-Green Studio Director: Mark Cooley
+Green Studio Director: Mark Cooley (mcooley(at)gmu.edu)

-Mark is also an Associate Professor and Coordinator of New Media Art in George Mason University’s School of Art, where he teaches new media, cyberpunk, and EcoArt.
-In 2010, Cooley founded and continues to manage The Green Studio, an EcoArt studio on the grounds of the Art and Design building that offers students a living studio for exploring the intersections of art and ecology (https://sporastudios.org/greenstudio).
-Exhibitions and publications featuring The Green Studio include: EcoArt retrospective exhibition and publication Green Acres: Artists Farming Fields, Greenhouses, and Abandoned Lots, curated and edited by Sue Spaid and Field to Palette: Dialogues on Soil and Art in the Anthropocene, edited by Alexandra Toland, Jay Stratton Noller, Gerd Wessolek.
+Mark is an interdisciplinary artist and Associate Professor in George Mason University’s School of Art, where he teaches media production and theory, and ecological art.
+In 2010, Cooley founded The Green Studio, a concept for an outdoor eco-art studio meant to connect art, design, science, and engineering students in a living studio/lab space for the creation of eco-focused creative projects.
+Land was granted in 2010 on the grounds of GMU’s Art and Design Building, and Mark has since directed the project, which has offered hundreds of students from across disciplinary boundaries a conceptual and physical space to creatively explore the interdependence of cultural and natural systems.
+Exhibitions and publications featuring the Green Studio include: Green Acres: Artists Farming Fields, Greenhouses, and Abandoned Lots, exhibition and book curated and edited by Sue Spaid and Field to Palette: Dialogues on Soil and Art in the Anthropocene, edited by Alexandra Toland, Jay Stratton Noller, Gerd Wessolek.

 Comments are closed, but trackbacks and pingbacks are open.